 The themes are summarised in the Euler diagram below.

-Sometimes, flag proposals compete head-to-head in ranked competitions or discussions.
-Based on these, I used a statistical technique called a “regression analysis” helped to identify which elements (colours and symbols) are most associated with success (public resonance).
+Flag proposals have sometimes competed in head-to-head in ranked competitions or discussions.
+I used a statistical technique called a “regression analysis” to identify which elements (colours and symbols) are most associated with success (public resonance).
 These successful elements are the colours red, white, blue and gold, and the southern cross in its current form (i.e. white on blue).

 The best symbolism is that which does not need to be explained, so I am confident in letting all of our flag designs speak for themselves.